sellingcabohomes/blog.sellingcabo.homes/_posts/2025-09-13-The-Vacation-Home-Secret-Fractional-Ownership-Lets-You-Travel-More-for-Less.md

 Not even close.
 Timeshares are right-to-use programs that depreciate immediately.
 This is deeded real estate ownership with **unlimited flexible usage**.
 You own an asset, not vacation time.

+*For a complete breakdown of the five key differences, see our in-depth* <a href="/fractional-ownership-vs-timeshare/">*comparison of fractional ownership vs. timeshares in Los Cabos*</a>.

 ### "What about the other owners?"